cedar/cedar/readme.txt

 1. Change into the cedar repository.
    $ cd [your cedar directory]
 2. Create a copy of cedar.conf.example (in this folder) and name it 'cedar.conf'.
-3. Take a look at 'cedar.conf' make any changes for your individual system (e.g., installation prefix, external include paths, ...) with an editor of your choosing (e.g., vim).
+3. By default, 'cedar.conf' is set up to work on Ubuntu 12.04.
+Take a look at the file and make any changes for your individual system
+   (e.g., installation prefix, external include paths, ...) with an editor of your choosing (e.g., vim).
    $ vim cedar.conf